morteza-jamali/react-weather-app/README.md

 ## Weather Dashboard

-A simple web application build with **React.js** that allows users to search for a city to get the current weather, 14 day forecast and average temperature of last 12 month
+A simple web application built with **React.js** that allows users to search for a city to get the current weather, 14 days forecast and average temperature of last 12 months

 ### Features